Serbian Peabody rifle: Production in Serbia

 In 1865, the Principality of Serbia was still an Ottoman client state, but the Serbian government did its best to modernize the army, which consisted of some 5,000 professional soldiers in the Regular Army (Стајаћа војска, Stajaća vojska) and all the able-bodied men in Serbia of age 20–50, who were conscripted for military service into the National Militia (Народна војска, Narodna vojska) and divided into three classes, according to their age (the first class was men younger than 35, the third class older than 50).
 In 1863, Serbia had some 94,000 flintlock muskets (caliber 15–18 mm), of Austrian and Turkish origin, and some 31,000 flintlock rifles obtained from Russia, which were converted into percussion rifles in the Cannon Foundry in Kragujevac (at the time the only weapons factory in Serbia).

-After 1866, the Serbian army was faced with the rapid modernization of its powerful neighbors and potential enemies, who had adopted new breech-loading military rifles; Austria upgraded its own Lorenz musket to Wanzl rifle (after 1867, replaced with Werndl rifle), while Ottomans adopted British-made Snider-Enfield (after 1870, replaced with the even better Martini-Henry).
+After 1866, the Serbian army was faced with the rapid modernization of its powerful neighbors and potential enemies, who had adopted new breech-loading military rifles; Austria upgraded its own Lorenz musket to Wanzl rifle (after 1867, replaced with Werndl rifle), while Ottomans adopted British-made Snider-Enfield (after 1870, replaced with the superior Martini-Henry).
 With no money to buy new breech-loading rifles, the Serbian government chose a cheaper solution: to upgrade some old muzzleloaders to breechloaders, using some of the existing conversion systems.
 However, existing conversion systems (as in Austrian Wanzl rifle, British Snider-Enfield and American Springfield M1873) worked only with small-caliber (under 15 mm) muzzleloaders, which the Serbian army did not have; most of the existing military rifles were large-bore (15–18 mm) Russian percussion muskets and carbines.